radelman/scattering/README.md

 2. Open up MATLAB, and run `sandbox.m`.
 This will set up all of the paths.

-3. Run `generate_test_figures.m`.
+3. Run `generate_all_test_figures.m`.
 This repository comes with the precomputed spheroidal wave functions necessary to generate these test figures.
-It will generate six figures, saving each one as a PDF in the `images` directory.
+It will generate four figures, saving each one as a PDF in the `images` directory.

 4. To run `generate_figures.m`, you'll need to download more precomputed spheroidal wave functions at http://www.umiacs.umd.edu/~rna/scattering/saved.zip.
 This ZIP is approximately 800 MB, so make sure you have enough disk space.
 Unzip the contents of saved.zip into the `saved` directory.
-Once done, run `generate_figures.m`, which will generate 14 figures, saving each one as a PDF in the `images` directory.
+Once done, run `generate_figures.m`, which will generate 11 figures, saving each one as a PDF in the `images` directory.